Phantom of the Opera - 1925

 Who directed Phantom of the Opera?

-Edward Sedgwick shot the chase through Paris and then the climax at the side of the Seine, which was used to replace Julian's original climax of Erik laying dead across the keyboard of his underground organ.
+Edward Sedgwick shot the chase through Paris and then the climax on the banks of the Seine, which was used to replace Julian's original climax of Erik laying dead across the keyboard of his underground organ.

 Uncredited directing on Phantom also goes to Ernst Laemmle, the nephew of Universal Pictures founder Carl Laemmle.
 Ernst had 55 directing credits altogether, most being short films.
 He also had a few writing projects in Hollywood, for example contributing material, uncredited, to Preston Sturges for his films The Palm Beach Story and The Great Moment.

-The production on the 1925/1929 Phantom of the Opera was long, started-and-restarted, and convoluted because Universal intended to make a version of the Gaston L. A. Leroux novel which retained Leroux's romantic and detective-mystery elements, but when this resulted in tepid responses, they panicked and actually shot extended comedy sequences to try to change the tenor of the film, but this too failed to gel with both Universal executives or test audiences.
-As these other varied ideas were tried and fell away, this appears to be how over time Chaney's decisions about how to present the character of Erik/Phantom and the production design by Ben Carre took over the project completely and become the center of the tale both visually and thematically.
+The production on the 1925/1929 Phantom of the Opera was long, started-and-restarted, and convoluted because Universal intended to make a version of the Gaston L. A. Leroux novel which retained Leroux's romantic and detective-mystery elements, but when this resulted in tepid test audience response, they panicked and actually shot extended comedy sequences to try to change the tenor of the film, but this too failed to gel with both Universal executives or test screenings.
+As these other varied ideas were tried and fell away, this appears to be how over time Chaney's decisions about how to present the character of Erik/Phantom and the production design by Ben Carre took over the project completely and become the center of the tale both visually and thematically, shifting the film into a genre that barely existed at the time, the "horror film."

 - Day of Anger - 1967